Dealing with the Downs and Outs of Depression

 Usually, depression is not a mystery.

-It’s a state of mind and body which naturally and often elegantly reflects the circumstances of our life.
+It is a state of mind and body which often reflects the circumstances of our life, and our view about those circumstances.

 The death of a loved one.
 The breakup of a long term relationship.
 The unexpected loss of our savings in an investment gone wrong.
 Rejection.
 Illness.
 Disappointment.
 All of this can stimulate a chain of emotions and thoughts characterized by sadness and despair.
 Our body also mirrors our suffering, often having difficulty sleeping, losing appetite, sex drive, and feeling fatigued.
 Just getting up from the sofa is experienced as an ordeal.